nationalarchives/tdr-dev-documentation/technology-considerations/s3-user-access-to-objects.md

     }
 ```

-This policy restricts the listing of S3 objects that contain a prefix including the identity id of the user.
+This policy restricts the listing of AWS S3 objects that contain a prefix including the identity id of the user.

 See the following for more details: https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_cognito-bucket.html